PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 Architectural overview
 ======================

-TODO: intro sentence
+PennyLane allows optimization and machine learning of quantum and hybrid quantum-classical computations by integrating several key components.
+A *quantum device* can be matched with a *quantum node* to return statistics upon evaluation.
+To process these, *interfaces* allow using familiar classical frameworks.
+Built-in *optimizers* help on the way to finding desired parameters to the quantum circuit.

+In most cases, computations with PennyLane are performed on a local machine using a simulator.
+Through using PennyLane plugins, one can, however, also utilize remote quantum devices and simulators.

 Components of PennyLane
 #######################

-TODO: intro to components (?)

-TODO: more high-resolution picture ?

 .. image:: architecture_diagram.png
     :width: 800px

 Devices
 *******

-In PennyLane, the abstraction of a quantum device is encompassed within the :class:`Device` class, making it one of the basic components of the library.
+In PennyLane, the abstraction of a quantum device is encompassed within the :class:`~.Device` class, making it one of the basic components of the library.
 It includes basic functionality that is shared for quantum devices, independent of the qubit and CV models.
 PennyLane gives access to multiple simulators and hardware chips through its plugins, each of these devices is implemented as a custom class.
 These classes have the ``Device`` class as their parent class.

-``QNodes`` are another important component in PennyLane, they serve as the abstraction for quantum circuits to be run on a device.
+A ``QNode`` is another important component in PennyLane (later detailed), they serve as the abstraction for quantum circuits to be run on a device.

 The purpose of the ``Device`` class can be summarized as: